-Boogertman + Partners are proud to announce that the TATU CITY Education Village for Crawford International has been listed as a shortlist finalist in the Education: Future Project category in the World Architecture Festival 2018.
-Now in it’s 11th year.
+Boogertman + Partners are proud to announce that the New Cairo Capital City Stadium, a competition proposal, has been listed as a shortlist finalist in the Future Competition category in the World Architecture Festival 2019.
+Now in it’s 12th year.
 The World Architecture Festival (WAF) is an annual festival and awards ceremony for the architecture industry.
 It is the world’s largest peer reviewed Awards program that attracts thousands of entries from across the globe.
-At the festival around 500 shortlisted projects present their projects in a 10-minute session to a judging panel and compete for awards in 31 categories.
+At the festival this year 538 shortlisted projects from 70 countries will present their projects in a 10-minute session to a judging panel and compete for awards in 31 categories.
 One of these projects is awarded the World Building of the Year title.
 All the entries are published in the World Buildings Directory online database and each year the World Architecture Festival publish a list of the winners of the awards.
-This year the live judging and presentations will be held in RAI Amsterdam on the 28th to the 30th of November and Lila Gouws the Senior Architect for the project will be representing her team and presenting in this prestigious forum.
+This year the live judging and presentations will be held in RAI Amsterdam on the 4th to the 6th of December and Alasdair Forsyth, Associate Director and team leader for this project will be representing the Boogertman + Partners team and presenting in this prestigious forum.

 Boogertman + Partners ongoing participation at the World Architecture Festival

 Boogertman + Partners have been active participants in the WAF awards program and have often featured as shortlist finalists Twice they won the best of Category Award: In 2010 Soccer City, South Africa won the Complete: Sports and Leisure Category and in 2016 Wangari Muta Maathai House, Kenya won the Future: Culture category.
 In 2017 the New Eye Sight Hospital received a Highly Commended certificate in the Future- HealthCare category.